Conduct of financial institutions regime

 A financial institution's records should include the following:

-On 28 September 2022, MBIE released an exposure draft of proposed regulations (Draft Regulations) supporting the Act along with an accompanying consultation paper.
+On 28 September 2022, MBIE released an exposure draft of proposed regulations ("Draft Regulations") supporting the Amendment Act along with an accompanying consultation paper.
 MBIE sought public submissions on this exposure draft, which closed on 9 November 2022.

-The consultation paper notes that the majority of submissions to the April 2021 consultation on regulations (discussed above) preferred a "specific prohibition on volume or value targets instead of a principles-based prohibition, which would prohibit any incentives reasonably expected to influence choices offered to consumers or financial advice".
-In February 2022, following this feedback, Cabinet agreed, amongst other things, to prohibit financial institutions from offering sales incentives based on volume or value targets to their employees (aside from senior managers and executives).
+The consultation paper notes that the majority of submissions to the April 2021 consultation on regulations (discussed above) preferred a "specific prohibition on volume or value targets instead of a principles based prohibition, which would prohibit any incentives reasonably expected to influence choices offered to consumers or financial advice".
+In February 2022, following this feedback, Cabinet agreed, among other things, to prohibit financial institutions from offering sales incentives based on volume or value targets to their employees (aside from senior managers and executives).

-• Set out that an incentive is prohibited if the entitlement to the incentive, or the nature/value of the incentive is calculated by reference to a target that relates to the volume or value of services provided
+- Set out that an incentive is prohibited if the entitlement to the incentive, or the nature/value of the incentive is calculated by a direct reference to a target that relates to the volume or value of services provided

 Consultation - Licensing fees